wordproof/wordproof-timestamp/wordproof-timestamp/readme.txt

 6. WordProof Setup Wizard - Create a free Telos blockchain account.

 == Changelog ==

+= 2.2.0 =
+*Release date: October 12th, 2019*
+* You are now enjoying our new certificate!
+We've made it compacter and way easier to digest.

 = 2.1.0 =
 *Release date: October 12th, 2019*